adriaan-vd-graaf/genome_integration/docs/source/Introduction.rst

 Installation
 ------------
-If GCTA and plink are in your ``$PATH``, you can install the genome_integration library with the command in the downloaded path
+If GCTA and plink are in your ``$PATH``, you can install the genome_integration library with the following command:

    python3 setup.py build install test

-Which will take approximately 2 minutes to install After which you have installed the library to run MR-link.
+Which will take about 2 minutes to install and to test.
+Now you hav installed the library to run MR-link.
 Running MR-link is possible using the guide on the `MR-link page <about_mr_link>`_.